 The start of the school day

 Children should not arrive at school before 8.45am.
-Teachers will be on duty in both playgrounds and children can be left in their care.
+Teachers will be on duty at both entrance gates and children can be left in their care.

 Layby Drop off

 Children may be dropped off in the layby outside school.
 F/KS1 children who are dropped off in the layby will be looked after by a member of staff and then escorted to their classrooms.
-KS2 children can walk into school by themselves and join the other KS2 children.
+KS2 children can walk into school by themselves and go to their classrooms.

 Children who are late must be brought to the school office to be registered.